PART OF THE ‘STRANGER STORIES’ SERIES

 “It was.
 And I remember every detail of it.
 But isn’t it funny how one bad experience can taint everything that came before?
 In the same way that the memory of a wedding can be destroyed by the discovery of infidelity 5, 10, even 20 years later?
 In actuality of course, the bad stuff never touched that moment because back then you were both in love, back then you were happy.
 But now that doesn’t matter – it’s now the day you married the cheater and the memory is ruined.
 I’m trying to teach myself how to enjoy that day without thinking of what came after.
 What do you think?”

 “I think there’s truth there.
 But aren’t they all connected?
 Both backwards and forwards, isn’t time and our experience of it flexible in this way?”

-“See, you say that and it’s deemed intelligent.
+“See, you say that and it’s accepted.
 I say that and they transfer me onto new medication.”
 I jangle the chains of my handcuffs.
 “Can I take these off while I tell you the rest of the story?”

 “No, you can’t.
 What bad thing came after, Judy?”